koct9i/ioping/README.md

 ioping
 ======

-An tool to monitor I/O latency in real time.
+A tool to monitor I/O latency in real time.
 It shows disk latency in the same way as ping shows network latency.

 Homepage: https://github.com/koct9i/ioping/